 Understanding our emotions in work is helpful for all kinds of things.
 Doing so can help increase our emotional intelligence.

-You can listen to our introductory podcast on emotional intelligence below:
+You can listen to our introductory podcast on emotional intelligence below, it shares one view of how people consider emotions to work:

 The World of Work Project View